stone-co/webhook-consumer/README.md

 - http proxy
 - redis

-_You can implements a notifier and submit a Pull Request here._
+_You can implements a notifier and submit a Pull Request, or showing interest by creating an issue with the type of notifier_

 ### Setup